In year school transfers

 Please be aware that notification of a vacancy is not a guarantee that this place will still be available when you apply to the school/academy.

-You will be required to complete a form for each child for each of the school/academies you are interested in.
+You will be required to complete an application for each child for each of the school/academies you are interested in.
 You are strongly advised to take into consideration when making your preferences as to how you intend to get your child to school.
 Information on eligibility for transport can be found in our school transport area.

 - if they have a vacancy the school/academy will contact you to confirm a start date and will confirm in writing the offer of the place plus the start date you have agreed.
 Schools should aim to respond to parents within 10 school days but must notify parents in writing within 15 school days.
 (Please note, it is expected that you will take up the place on the date agreed with the school/academy - failure to do so may result in the offer being withdrawn)